williamdaburke/accounts_classification_toy/README.md

 The reason these simple classifiers are able to perform well is firstly that this is a rather well-separated dataset with well defined classes, simple language and small sentences.
-But more importantly, using a linear classifier on tfidf vectors generally performs well because N-dimensional, sparse vectors tend to be linearly separable in N - 1 dimensions, the larger N is.
+But more importantly, using a linear classifier on tfidf vectors generally performs well because N-dimensional, sparse vectors tend to be linearly separable in N - 1 dimensions, the larger N is, as shown by Covers and Radons theorems.
 In this case, the vocab/tfidf vectors for the training set are only about 450 or so words, depending on the training/test split, which is relatively small for a set of documents, however still high dimensional.

 These models are all quite small, with few parameters and could be easily deployed in most contexts, for example in a flask app.